Nice to meet you.

 1. Oracle Data Safe

 Oracle Data Safe is a unified control center for all Oracle databases, where you can safely manage your sensitive information.
-Access user security settings, monitor overall security controls, and address compliance issues from one simple system.
+From one simple system, you can access user security settings, monitor overall security controls, and address compliance issues.

 What users like best:

 “Well, say goodbye to unwanted or unauthorized data access and malware that can hinder any organization's performance.
-Oracle Data Safe givers user control over user activity, monitoring, and how they login – and in this case data protection is ensured.”
+Oracle Data Safe gives users control over user activity, monitoring, and how they log in – and in this case, data protection is ensured.”

 - Oracle Data Safe Review, Amelia G.